 The bustling metropolis on Vietnam’s southern coast is split into 19 districts, with the Saigon River curling its way through the middle.

-Much of the action takes place in District 1, which boasts trendy restaurants, bars and shopping centres, as well as popular attractions like Independence Palace, Ben Thanh Market, Notre Dame Cathedral and Central Post Office.
+Much of the action takes place in District 1, which boasts trendy restaurants, bars and shopping centres, as well as popular attractions like Reunification Palace, Ben Thanh Market, Notre Dame Cathedral and Central Post Office.

 Unlike Hanoi, the sidewalks in Ho Chi Minh City are wide, making it much more of a walking city.